 We do our best to match individual students with mentors who share common academic and/ or outside interests, so we welcome mentors from a wide variety of professional and personal backgrounds.
 All mentors who are a part of the CP Mentors Program must be cleared through CORI and SORI forms, as mandated by the State of Massachusetts for volunteers working with minors in a school setting.
-This clearance allows mentors to meet students at Cristo Rey Boston, as well as working together virtually.
+This clearance allows mentors to meet students in a school, as well as working together virtually.
 If a mentor would like to work with their student outside of school they will also need to be screened by the State of Massachusetts fingerprinting protocol.
 This is very easy to do, and the cost will be reimbursed by CP Mentors, so we encourage our mentors to take this additional step so they have the flexibility of meeting their mentee on their own time and with other mentors in a group setting.

 - Assistance with college and/ or scholarship applications